gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 For keynotes, you'll be speaking to the entire audience, 1500 people whose experience with Go will span everything from beginners, to long time GopherCon attendees, to the Go team themselves.
 This means your topic should be relevant to a wide audience.

-This does not mean pitching to the loweset common denominator and trying to sell the audience on the benefits of using Go.
+This does not mean pitching to the lowest common denominator and trying to sell the audience on the benefits of using Go.
 The audience have already invested time and money in flying to Denver to visit the conference -- they already think Go is pretty great.
 Instead, you want to inspire the audience to convince _other_ people that Go is great, and do that by presenting information that is relevant to Go programmers today.